GeniALE/SiteWebGeniALE/README.md

 3. Build the docker containers `docker-compose build`
 4. Run the docker services `docker-compose up`
 5. The DjangoCMS should be running at [http://localhost:8000](localhost:8000)

-You can use the following credentials by default:

-- Username: admin
-- Password: admin

-If it doesn't work, you can always create a super user like this:
+6. You need to create your super user with:

-6. `docker-compose run web python manage.py createsuperuser`
+    `docker-compose run web python manage.py createsuperuser`

+7. If you want, you can create a `.env` file to setup some environment variables.

+    You can copy the `.env.default` as an example.
 ## Branching model

 For this project, we are using Git Flow.